the-alex-g/the-alex-g.github.io/README.md

 #### Archea

 [Archea][Archea] is the one I have spent the most time on, and I think it is the best game I've made to date.
 It was inspired by Dead Cells, which is a platformer where you run through levels and fight bad guys and collect treasure (like most games).
-There are still some bugs to work out here, but they shouldn't be a problem if you want to play.
 ![Archea screenshot](Archea_Screenshot.png)

 #### Frost